 In late 2020, an Australian group, Grandmothers for Refugees, contacted OCRA to ask if we could help sponsor Kamal, his wife, Elham, and their three children.
 They are Arab Iranian, a minority subject to discrimination and persecution in Iran.
 When he spoke out against abuses at his workplace, Kamal became a target of the authorities.
 He was arrested numerous times and tortured.
 In 2013, the family was able to leave Iran for Indonesia, from where they took a harrowing boat trip with the hope of reaching safety in Australia.

 They arrived in July 2013, only to learn that just weeks earlier, the Australian government had announced that no refugee arriving by boat would be allowed to settle in Australia.

 The family was held first on Christmas Island and then in Nauru.
 For health reasons, they were evacuated to Australia and held in locked detention.
-They have endured locked and community detention since August 2013.
+They endured locked and community detention since August 2013.

-Grandmothers for Refugees in Australia has described the urgency of the family’s situation: “We fear that if we are not able to help this family soon to begin rebuilding their lives in a safe community, the situation for them will get worse.
+Grandmothers for Refugees in Australia described the urgency of the family’s situation: “We fear that if we are not able to help this family soon to begin rebuilding their lives in a safe community, the situation for them will get worse.
 Kamal’s health has been compromised because of the torture he suffered in Iran and through the vicious cycle of hopelessness brought on by detention and not being able to work and provide for his family.”